utkarshgupta14/cnn-cats-dogs-classifier/README.md

 computer vision.
 My aim for this project was to learn practical implementation of CNNs as a classifier.

+The dataset can be found at "https://www.kaggle.com/datasets/bhavikjikadara/dog-and-cat-classification-dataset".
+This was an excellent and clean dataset which made working with it very easy.

 I used a dataset containing many thousands of images of cats and dogs.
 I selected 4000 of these images as my training set, and 200 each for validation and testing sets.
 A custom CNN model was created using Keras.
 I tested various models for the same and chose the one which gave the best accuracy on the validation set after training for a few epochs.